No-Country/nc_c14-40-m-php-vue/backend/README.md

 4. Delete the file extension from the file .env.example to .env and configure your environment database accordingly

+5. Create a database in your MySQLAdmin with the name: '**nc_c14_40_database**'

-5. Migrate the database by typing on the terminal:
+6. Migrate the database by typing on the terminal:
 ```
 php spark migrate
 ```

-6. If you want, you can insert exemple user & restaurant data (UserSeeder & RestaurantSeeder) in your database
+7. If you want, you can insert exemple user & restaurant data (UserSeeder & RestaurantSeeder) in your database
 ```
 php spark db:seed UserSeeder
 ```